Tag: voice

 Aaron’s call had very little to do with Aaron, and everything to do with God.
 Jesus’ death on the cross had little to do with us, and everything to do with God.

-O God, whose Son Jesus is the good shepherd of your people; Grant that when we his we may know him who calls us each by name, and follow where he leads; who, with you and the Holy , lives and reigns, one God, for ever and ever.
+O God, whose Son Jesus is the good shepherd of your people; Grant that when we hear his voice we may know him who calls us each by name, and follow where he leads; who, with you and the Holy Spirit, lives and reigns, one God, for ever and ever.
 Amen.
 [BCP]

 1) In the case of Aaron and us, God is doing something great for us, while we are often doing something against God.
 What does that tell us about God and ourselves?